 Note: We advise to perform at least two independent replicates for each condition assayed.

 Preparation of primary mouse cortical neurons

 Timing: ∼3 hours plus subsequent culturing.

+In this step, neurons are harvested from mouse cortices and then transferred onto plates, where they can be subjected to various treatments and manipulations.

-Dissociate primary mouse cortical neurons into single-cell suspensions from E16.5 mouse cortices with a papain dissociation system.
+Dissociate primary mouse cortical neurons into single-cell suspensions from E16.5 mouse cortices with a papain dissociation system following manufacturer’s recommended protocols (with 40 minutes incubation time in papain solution at 37C).

-Plate neurons onto poly-L-lysine–coated (0.1% (wt/vol)) 12-well plates for DNA extraction (450,000 cells/well).
+Plate neurons onto poly-L-lysine- coated –(add the solution to the plates and incubate for 1 hour, then remove it, and rinse three times with H2O) 12-well plates for DNA extraction (450,000 cells/well).

 Grow neurons in Neurobasal medium supplemented with B-27 serum-free supplement, GlutaMAX, and penicillin–streptomycin in a humidified incubator at 370C, with 5% CO2.